-Delta College is dedicated to assisting student veterans with their academic goals, so they are ready to enter the civilian workforce.
-The Veterans Services Office, mostly made of staff who are veterans themselves, helps secure financial aid and provides support in a number of areas.
+Delta College is dedicated to assisting student veterans, service members, and military-affiliated students with their academic goals, so they are ready to enter the civilian workforce.
+The Veterans Services Office helps secure financial aid and provides support in a number of areas.

 At Delta, we take great pride in supporting our student veterans.
 And others agree.
 Delta has been named a Military Friendly School by Victory Media and the college has maintained gold status from the Michigan Veterans Affairs Agency.